jpsm83/health/documentation/n8n/rewriteArticle.md

 - **Do NOT leave any mentions of the original source brand/website** - ALL must be replaced with "Women's Spot"
 - **Do NOT preserve original publication names** - they must be replaced with "Women's Spot"
 - **Do NOT change historically specific year references** - preserve years tied to specific events (e.g., "World Cup 2022", "Olympic Games 2020")
-- **Do NOT skip year reference updates** - generic year references must be updated to 2026
+- **Do NOT include generic year references** - remove all generic year references and replace with timeless language (e.g., "in 2026" → remove or use "currently", "nowadays", "in recent times")
 - Do NOT add any text before or after the JSON object
 - Do NOT use single quotes instead of double quotes
 - Do NOT add trailing commas after the last item in objects or arrays